-Another element to caring, as is in Gemma’s case, a pet may be part of the equation.
-It’s her role to make sure there is enough pet food in the house, and pet sitters are lined up in case of a last minute hospital visit.
+A pet may also be part of the equation.
+It’s Gemma's role to make sure there is enough pet food in the house, and pet sitters are lined up in case of a last minute hospital visit.
 Dog walking has had to be factored in, there are many dog walking companies such as Borrow my Doggy which can help with this responsibility.

 2. Doctor’s appointments